vexip-ui/vexip-ui/docs/en-US/component/date-picker.md

 :::

-:::demo datepicker/loading
+:::demo date-picker/filler

-### Loading
+### Custom Filler

-The loading state of the date picker can be controlled through the `loading` prop.

-If you want to be read-only when loading, you need to add the `loading-lock` prop.
+Setting the value of the `filler` prop, you can specify the filler in the input control when selecting.

 :::

-:::demo datepicker/no-action
+:::demo date-picker/unit-readonly

-### Directly Select
+### Input Readonly

-If you want to be able to complete the select after a date is clicked, you can add the `no-action` prop to change the selection mode.

-Note that the `outside-cancel` prop will always take effect after adding this prop.

-When the `type` prop is `'datetime'`, it only disables the bottom action bar of the panel, and does not change the selection mode.
+Add `unit-readonly` prop to make the input control read-only, and the user can only select date via the panel.

+Note that this will make impossible to type date, and the component lose some accessibility.

 :::

-:::demo datepicker/range
+:::demo date-picker/range

 ### Range Select